syncthing/docs/users/syncing.rst

 Case Sensitivity in File Names
 ------------------------------

-In principle Syncthing works with *case-sensitive* paths, meaning that `file.txt` and `FILE.txt` denote two independent things.
-It does not support synchronizing the contents of both as if they were somehow related.

-Some operating systems (e.g. Windows, Mac and Android) assume the opposite, treating them as the same file (or directory) and can never have both file names simultaneously.
-They will *preserve* the case from file creation, however.
+In principle, Syncthing works with *case-sensitive* paths, meaning that `file.txt` and `FILE.txt` denote two independent things.
+Consequently, it never considers both as if they were somehow related for synchronizing their contents.
+Some operating systems (e.g. Windows, Mac and Android to an extent) assume the opposite, treating them as the same file (or directory) and can never have both file names simultaneously.

 Thus, if two remote devices share these differing case variants with your local device, they cannot both be synchronized to such a system